Kishonna Gray

 Kishonna L. Gray is an American communication and gender studies researcher based at the University of Michigan School of Information.
 Gray is best known for her research on technology, gaming, race, and gender.
 As an expert in Women's and Communication Studies, she has written several articles for publications such as the New York Times.
-In the academic year 2016–2017, she was a Visiting Assistant Professor in the Martin Luther King, Jr. Visiting Professors and Scholars Program at the Massachusetts Institute of Technology, hosted by the Department of Women's and Gender Studies and the MIT Comparative Media Studies/Writing Program.
+In the academic year 2016–2017, she was a Visiting assistant professor in the Martin Luther King Jr. Visiting Professors and Scholars Program at the Massachusetts Institute of Technology, hosted by the Department of Women's and Gender Studies and the MIT Comparative Media Studies/Writing Program.
 She has also been a faculty visitor at the Berkman Klein Center for Internet & Society at Harvard University and at Microsoft Research.

 Education

 Kishonna L. Gray received her B.S. in Criminal Justice in 2005 and M.S. in Justice Studies in 2007 at Eastern Kentucky University.
 She received her PhD in Justice Studies from Arizona State University in 2011.
 She joined the Eastern Kentucky University faculty in 2011, the Arizona State University faculty in 2017, and her position at the University of Illinois at Chicago in 2018.
 She also accepted a position at the University of Kentucky.
+Dr. Gray is currently a professor at the University of Michigan, and a faculty associate at Harvard.